Fun with recursion

 the size of memory needs addresses beyond 32 bits long.
 This circuit cannot be run on WebAssembly

 So, the experiment with Circom didn’t feel satisfactory because of the Paillier encryption.
-Taking a step back, the Paillier encryption was added to prove that the customer shares were correctly encrypted, and outside of zkSNARK we can verify that all customers’ shares reported by the data centre operator add up to a 100% of the total power usage by using Paillier cryptosystem.
-If we can find a way to do the same prove within zkSNARK but without having to input the data of every customer in a single proof, then we don’t need to apply the Paillier cryptosystem at all.
+Taking a step back, the Paillier encryption was added to prove that the provided customer share was correctly encrypted, and then outside of zkSNARK we can verify that all customers’ shares reported by the data centre operator add up to a 100% of the total power usage using the Paillier cryptosystem.
+If we can find a way to prove that within a SNARK proof, without having to input the data of every customer at once (a data centre could potentially have thousands or even millions of customers!), then we won’t need to apply the Paillier cryptosystem at all.

 [1] Bitansky, N., Canetti, R., Chiesa, A. and Tromer, E., 2013, June.
 Recursive composition and bootstrapping for SNARKS and proof-carrying data.
 In Proceedings of the forty-fifth annual ACM symposium on Theory of computing (pp. 111-120)